Tier 4 Sponsor

 How long is the sponsorship valid

 If you are not downgraded or your licence is being revoked, it will be valid for 4 years.
-After that it must be extended.

 Can students leave and join a different educational institution